 A wide assortment of products is available at the Manchester Airport, including a range of technology/electronic devices, beauty and fashion, wines and spirits, and a large selection of books.

-For a nominal fee, travelers can relax before their flights in one of Manchester Airports lounges, featuring complimentary food and drinks, Wi-Fi, and other amenities.
+For a nominal fee, travellers can relax before their flights in one of Manchester Airports lounges, featuring complimentary food and drinks, Wi-Fi, and other amenities.

 Restaurants at Manchester Airport

 Manchester Airport hosts more than two dozen restaurants, offering a variety of cuisines.
 From American fast food (Burger King, KFC) to Italian (Trattoria Milano), or from street Mexican (Mi Casa Burrito) to French patisserie (Delice De France), not to mention a take on the British pub (The Lion and the Antelope), the Manchester Airport gives the traveler a wide range of options.

 And if you’re not in the mood for dining, numerous cafes and restaurants offer an assortment of coffees, beers, wines and spirits.

 Airport Baggage Rules